THE PONTIC ALPS

 All flights.
-Transport, accommodation and all meals in Turkey.
-Services of your leaders.
-Entrance fees to national parks.
-Please note: Drinks, the Turkish entry visa (currently £10), tips, and items of a personal nature such as travel insurance, are not included.
+All accommodation, transport and meals in Turkey.
+Services of the leaders.
+Please note: Drinks, tips, Turkish entry visa (currently £10) and items of a personal nature such as travel insurance, are not included.

 The minimum is 5 and the maximum is 15.
 Only one leader will accompany a group of 8 or less.

-We start with three nights in the lovely Zigana Holiday Village fantastically situated amongst hillsides full of lovely blooms in the valley leading up towards the Zigana Pass.
-Next are two nights in the lovely new Ridos Thermal Hotel & Spa surrounded by woodlands and flowery streamside meadows.
-After three nights at the clean and comfortable Otel Almatur by the river in Yusufeli we’ll move east for a three night stay at pretty Laşet, a family–run wooden-built hotel which has light modern bungalow rooms, a good restaurant and sits in a flowery meadow in the Sahara National Park.
-Lastly we’ve two nights at Sarikamiş where we stay at the modern Çamkar Hotel, a ski hotel in the beautifully remote Kars Highlands.
+We start with a night at the 3-star Hotel Horon in Trabzon, quietly situated just off the main square and tea garden.
+Next are four nights in the lovely new Ridos Thermal Hotel & Spa surrounded by woodlands and flowery streamside meadows.
+After a night amongst Barhal’s delightful walnut and cherry orchards in the clean, comfortable and modern Barhal Pension we’ll move up to the alpine meadows of Olgunlar where we’ll stay in the Kaçkar Pansiyon for three nights.
+This small hotel is set by the rushing stream that descends from the highest peaks of the Kaçkar.
+Very clean rooms are simple but comfortable and there’s some great home-cooked meals in the restaurant that overlooks the stream.
+Now we head east for a three night stay at pretty Laşet, a family–run wooden-built hotel which has light modern bungalow rooms, a good restaurant and sits in a flowery meadow in the Sahara National Park.
+Lastly we’ve a night at the modern good quality Sim-er in Kars.
 All rooms on this tour have en suite facilities.

-UK flights are from London Heathrow or Manchester* to Trabzon, via Istanbul, returning from Ağrı, via Istanbul, to London Heathrow or Manchester.
+UK return flights are from London Heathrow, Manchester*, Edinburgh* or Birmingham* to Trabzon, via Istanbul, returning from Kars, also via Istanbul.
 The same routing is also available from most major European Airports*.
-The same routing is available from Birmingham* and Edinburgh but does involve a night in Istanbul on the return journey.
 Other indirect routes from regional UK Airports* are available.